LLNL/lbann/docs/BuildingLBANN.md

 ### Building & Installing LBANN as a user

+This section is work in progress.
+For now, follow the developer instructions below.
+We are working to simplify this process.

 ### Building & Installing LBANN as a developer

-1. Establish a spack environment and install software dependencies.
+1. Establish a Spack environment and install software dependencies.
     Note that there are four environments to pick from along two axis:

     1. developers or users